LinkedInLearning/creating-gpts-with-actions-4515653/README.md

 This is the repository for the LinkedIn Learning course Creating GPTs with Actions.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ## Installing
-1. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
+Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]

 [0]: # (Replace these placeholder URLs with actual course URLs)